 - Central claim: You have organized your project around a central claim.
 All analyses flow into this claim.
 You do not get off topic by exploring areas not related to the claim. - Analysis: You analyze various aspects of the text by exploring specific areas discussed in class.
-Your analysis is both well-constructed and provides insight into our understanding of the text. - Examples: You provide specific examples from the text, including (but not limited to) quotes, clips, screen captures, and links.
+Your analysis is both well-constructed and provides insight into our understanding of the text.
+At least three areas discussed in class are included in your analysis. - Focus: You stay focused on your claim and the areas you have chosen to analyze.
+No content is included that does not connect directly to the claim and analysis. - Examples: You provide specific examples from the text, including (but not limited to) quotes, clips, screen captures, and links.
 Examples are explained clearly and integrated into the text thoughtfully. - Multimedia: You present your examples in multiple modes.
 These are selected carefully, integrated well into the text, and explained. - Organization: You have organized your project into segments that focus on a single topic.
 Segments are ordered to help your audience understand well.
 You provide an introduction to orient readers, and a conclusion that summarizes your main points. - Manuscript preparation: You have met the guidelines of the assignment and have changed your first draft based on suggestions from me and your peers.
 Main suggestions are not ignored, and small changes are not made when large changes are necessary.